 "By Nebo's lonely mountain, On this side Jordan's wave, In a vale in the land of Moab, There lies a lonely grave; But no man knows that sepulchre.
-And no man saw it e'er, For the angels of God upturned the sod, And laid the dead man there.
+And no man saw it e'er, For the angels of God upturned the sod, And laid the dead man there,

-"That was the grandest funeral That ever passed on earth; But no man heard the tramping, Or saw the train go forth; Noiselessly as the daylight Comes when the night is done, And the crimson streak on ocean's cheek Grows into the great sun.
+"That was the grandest funeral That ever passed on earth; But no man heard the tramping, Or saw the train go forth; Noiselessly as the daylight Comes when the night is done.
+And the crimson streak on ocean's cheek Grows into the great sun.

-"In that deep grave, without a name.
-Whence his uncoffined clay Shall break again, oh, wondrous thought!
-Before the judgment day; And stand, with glory wrapped around, On hills he never trod, And sneak of the strife that wan our life
+"In that deep grave, without a name, Whence his uncoffined clay Shall break again, oh, wondrous thought!
+Before the judgment day; And stand, with glory wrapped around, On hills he never trod.

-JE "ALL ONE," BUT DIFFERENT WORK ti .65 wi
+EMALL ONE," BUT DIFFERENT-WORK

-"There is neither Jew nor Greek, there is neither bond nor free.
+"There is neither Jew nor.
+Greek, there is neither bond nor free.
 There is neither male nor female; for ye are all one in Christ Jesus."
 (Gal.
 5:20.)

 Many times have I heard this scripture used as evidence for the sisters speaking in the congregations, or public assembly of the church.
 But does this verse teach that?
-No. By reading the few verses preceding this one, we learn that every person of whatever nation or tribe, male or female. that believes, and is baptized, becomes a wchild of God.
-It corresponds with Jesus' steaching, as recorded in Mark 16:15, 16.
-"He that believeth and is baptized shall be saved." whether it he a man are saved," whether it be a man or woman, visewood Greek."Nothing is said in either -rof these scriptures as to the work of the different christians.
+No. By reading the few verses preceding this one, we learn that every person of whatever nation or tribe, male or female, that believes, and is baptized, becomes achild-of God.
+It corresponds with Jesus' steaching as recorded in Mark 16:15, 16.
+"He that believeth and is baptized shall be saved," whether it be a man or woman, Urewood Greek."
+Nothing is said in either roll these recorripthres as to the work of the different christians.

-eid The children of a family all become such, the same way-by birth-whether boys or girls, good or bad.
+siniThe children of a family all become such, the same way-by birth-whether boys or girls, good or bad.
 But we usually have the boys get the wood, and the girls to wash the dishes.
 In our families there are some things perhaps we would require every member to do.
 And there are a few things that we would not allow all the children to do, but just such ones as we see fit.
 So in God's family.
 Every child must do something.
 There are some things that he wants all to do, or not do, as the case may be.
 And there are some things that he only allows certain ones to do.
-This is a lesson, it seems, many have not -learned.
+This is a lesson, it seems, many have not learned.

 In olden times God had a "holy people."
 Those bought with Israel's money or born in his house were his, and God called them his "holy people."
 But who would dare say that because the whole congregation of Israel was holy, that, therefore, what would be right for one would be right for another to do?
 That was the sin of Korah, Dathan and Abiram.
 They thought that because all Israel was holy, that just any of them could do work that God had given to special ones.
 So they tried it.
-But God caused the earth to open up her mouth and swallow about two hundred and fifty of them.
+But God caused the carth to open up her mouth and swallow about two hundred and fifty of them.
 And that is not all.
 There were fourteen thousand seven hundred more smitten with the plague of the Lord, and died because of the murmuring at God's sentence.